Refine your search

 Introducing image of the groupNeuromodulation research group

-Our research focuses on the neuromodulation, functional imaging, theoretical assessment and biomechanical measurement of the neuromuscular function connecting the human brains to motion.
+Our research focuses on the neuromodulation, functional imaging, theoretical assessment and biomechanical measurement of the neuromuscular function connecting the human brains to motion, and understanding multisensory effects on the excitability of the brain.
 Our main focus is in the quantitative analysis motor function, and motor cortical control of muscle action.
 In addition, we have a general focus on methodological development of the navigated transcranial magnetic stimulation methodology, technology and response analysis tools to improve the accuracy and applicability of mapping the motor function as well as increasing the efficiency of neuromodulation treatments with navigated repetitive transcranial magnetic stimulation (rTMS).

 The key methods we apply and develop are navigated transcranial magnetic stimulation, electromyography, electroencephalography (TMS-EEG), modeling of neural function, motion analysis, radiological imaging and biomechanical tests and modeling.
 We actively collaborate with other national and international research groups.
 Our research group includes members who are specialists in medicine, physics and biomedical engineering.
 Neuromodulation research group also operates as a member of the ”Musculoskeletal diseases” research community.